top of page

 and nurture a sense of sisterhood.

-DO YOU NEED TO BE LATINO/A/X TO JOIN THE TEAMS?
+DO YOU NEED TO BE LATINE TO JOIN THE TEAMS?

 Since we welcome dancers of all levels, we heavily focus on